dianpan/choose-your-mvc/README.md

 # choose-your-mvc

-Choosing a MVC amongst Angular, React, Ember and Backbone
+####Making a to-do app in each of the following frameworks:
+- Angular
+- React
+- Ember
+- Backbone